-1.5 Potential effects to be managed
+1.3 Potential effects to be managed

-Potential effects on the environment associated with works detailed in this Code of Practice generally fall within the categories set out in Table 1 (see section 3.1 for full descriptions of possible adverse effects).
+Potential effects on the environment associated with works detailed in this Code of Practice generally fall within the categories set out in Table 1.
 There are both potential adverse and potential beneficial effects of undertaking activities detailed in this Code.
 The procedures set out in Sections 2 and 3 of the Code are designed to avoid, remedy or mitigate potential adverse effects as far as practicable, while at the same time maximising potential beneficial effects.